luiscoco/AngularDirectives_Sample1-BuiltInDirectives/README.md

 Here are some commonly used built-in directives in Angular:

+## *ngIf
-*ngIf: This directive is used to conditionally render elements in the DOM based on a given expression.
+This directive is used to conditionally render elements in the DOM based on a given expression.
 It adds or removes the element from the DOM based on the truthiness of the expression.

 ```typescript
 <div *ngIf="isLoggedin">User is logged in</div>